Rethinking Publication: A Certification Framework for AI-Enabled Research: Introduction

-The empirical scale of this shift is documented, though its full extent is structurally obscured by the same problem the paper addresses. \citet{Liang2024} found that a substantial and growing proportion of AI conference peer reviews showed evidence of AI modification, unreported and undetected by the venues that received them. \citet{StokelWalker2023} documented the rapid proliferation of AI-use policies across major journals in direct response to observed submission volume changes. \citet{Guo2023} identified statistically significant increases in AI-associated linguistic patterns in biomedical preprints following the release of large language models.
+The empirical scale of this shift is documented, though its full extent is structurally obscured by the same problem the paper addresses. \citet{Liang2024} found that a substantial and growing proportion of AI conference peer reviews showed evidence of AI modification, unreported and undetected by the venues that received them.
+Detection-tool accuracy itself is limited: OpenAI's own classifier correctly identifies only 26\% of AI-written texts while flagging 9\% of human-written texts \citep{StokelWalker2023}. \citet{Guo2023} identified statistically significant increases in AI-associated linguistic patterns in biomedical preprints following the release of large language models.
 These measurements share a common limitation: they capture what the detection apparatus can see.
 The fraction of pipeline-generated papers that pass peer review undetected is, by definition, unobservable under the current system, which is precisely why the certification framework proposed here does not depend on detection.